 The reason it’s a good idea to take notes at this stage is so that you won’t forget these main ideas later.
-After all, these sentences will most likely show up (just with better handwriting) in your actual essay.
+After all, these ideas will most likely show up (just with better handwriting and in your own words) in your actual essay.

 Developing Your Opinion: 5 Minutes

 Okay, so you’ve broken down all the information.
 Now it’s time to come up with some opinion(s) of your own.

 Take a moment to reread your summary of the prompt.
 It’s time to decide what you believe (or what’s easiest for you to argue).
 When you’ve come up with your opinion, write it on the prompt.
 Using arrows, point to the parts of the prompt that support your idea.
 The arrows will help you find this information (and save time) as you write your essay.

 Making Connections: 5 Minutes